Ant64 Graphics Architecture — A Chipset, Not a GPU

 Layer Model

-Ant64 supports up to 16 independent layers, each of which can be assigned a type at runtime.
-Layers are:
+Ant64 supports up to 16 independent layers, each assignable to a type at runtime:

 • Optionally Z-aware or Z-agnostic during merge